noamsu/django-facebook-connect/README.md

 Note: during development, you may set the above to localhost, e.g. http://127.0.0.1:8000/facebook_connect

+Next, install this package by running:

+	pip install django-facebook-connect

 Configure the following settings in your settings.py:

 	FACEBOOK_LOGIN_REDIRECT = "/"                              # (optional, defaults to "/")

 	FACEBOOK_APP_ID = "<place your app id here>"               # required

-	FACEBOOK_APP_SECRET = "<place your app secret code here>"  # required FACEBOOK_SCOPE = "email"						           # (optional, defaults to "email")
+	FACEBOOK_APP_SECRET = "<place your app secret code here>"  # required

+	FACEBOOK_SCOPE = "email"						           # (optional, defaults to "email")

 Note: FACEBOOK_SCOPE determines what permissions facebook will ask from your users,